 The Math Honors Program began in the mid-1960s as a means of encouraging excellent undergraduates to pursue a program that would challenge their abilities and better prepare them for their postgraduate career.
-Over the last 15 years, the program has grown from an average of four to five participants, with one to two completing the program each year, to an average now of about 35–40 participants, with 10–14 students completing the program each year.
+Since that time, the program has grown from an average of four to five participants, with one to two completing the program each year, to an average now of about 35–40 participants, with 10–14 students completing the program each year.

 More than half of the participants are double majoring in math and another area such as physics, computer science, math education, chemistry, engineering or a foreign language.
-Many students have done study abroad programs, particularly the Budapest Semesters in Mathematics.
+Many students have done study abroad programs, particularly the Budapest Semesters in Mathematics, Budapest Semesters in Mathematics, Education and Math in Moscow.
 Students have also participated in summer programs such as the NSF-sponsored Research Experiences for Undergraduates.

-Since 1992, seven math honors students have won Goldwater Scholarships, and 19 students have won NSF Fellowships for graduate school.
-In addition, three students have won the very prestigious Gates Cambridge Scholarship to Cambridge, UK.
+Since 1992, seven math honors students have won Goldwater Scholarships, and 23 students have won NSF Fellowships for graduate school.
+In addition, many students have won other very prestigious fellowships/scholarships such as the Gates Cambridge Scholarship to Cambridge, UK, Astronaut Scholarship, Churchill scholarship, Fulbright Scholarship, and Department of Defense (DoD) Scholarships.

 About 80 percent of the students completing the honors program go on to graduate school in math or a math-related area, while the others have found rewarding jobs.
 Recent graduates have completed or are pursuing Ph.D.s in math, physics, engineering or other math-related areas at schools such as Princeton, Stanford, NYU, Wisconsin, Cornell, Northwestern, Rutgers, Ohio State, Duke, UNC and NC State.
 Several students have completed the BS/MS Degree Program, which enabled them to complete both their bachelor’s and master’s degree within five years.